 All written complaints received by the ADA Coordinator or designee, appeals to the HCD's Chief Deputy Director or designee, and responses from these two offices will be retained by the HCD for at least three years.

-It is the policy of the Department of Housing and Community Development (HCD) not to discriminate on the basis of disability.
+It is the policy of HCD not to discriminate on the basis of disability.
 HCD has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794).
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
 The Law and Regulations may be examined in the office of HCD’s Section 504 Coordinator, who has been designated to coordinate HCD’s efforts to comply with Section 504.

 Any person who believes they have been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for HCD to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.